Acupuncture For Skin Disorders

-Aside from the extensive use of Chinese herbs, traditional Chinese medicine also recommends acupuncture as a parallel treatment for skin disorders.
+Besides the extensive use of Chinese herbs, traditional Chinese medicine also recommends acupuncture as a parallel treatment for skin disorders.
 Stimulation of acupuncture points increases the production of endorphins and simultaneously activates the immune and endocrine systems.
 Acupuncture points are specific nerve points that give particular access to the system of energetic meridians, which perform different functions depending on their location.

 For skin disorders, acupuncture points are stimulated along the arms, legs and torso.
-The acupuncturist uses fine high-grade surgical steel needles, which are used only once, to stimulate those acupuncture points.
+The acupuncturist uses fine high-grade surgical steel needles used only once, to stimulate those acupuncture points.
 The needles may remain from 10 minutes to one hour, depending on the desired effect.
 Heat or electricity may also be applied using three fire needles (heated needles) or wired small alligator clips attached to the needles, which passes a very mild electrical charge from a small battery.

 Although no long-term comprehensive studies have been performed to investigate acupuncture's effects on skin disorders, several clinical trials focusing on less than a hundred cases were included in the 2002 World Health Organization nonserial publication, Acupuncture: Review and Analysis of Reports on Controlled Clinical Trials.